azpsen/simulated-annealing/README.md

 ![Successful path using elitism](img/success_elitism.png)

 ## Failure
 This image is an example of the algorithm finding a local optimum rather than the global optimum.
-In this case, the algorithm happened to place all of its points far west of the goal, so no areas of higher elevation in northwest minnesota were found.
-Because it never even looked near the solution, elitism did not prevent this failure.
+In this case, the algorithm did not look in the area of the goal, so no areas of higher elevation in northwest minnesota were found.
+Because it never looked close enough to the solution to find a point of high elevation, elitism did not prevent this failure.
 A nonzero failure rate with results such as this is part of the trade-off between performance and accuracy I arrived at when setting the parameters.

 When creating this image, the program was run using the same parameters as the other images.